Good HR practice within the meetings and events industry – navigating today’s challenges

 Venues can place water stations throughout the venue so attendees can fill up.
 Make the stations different by providing water flavoured with cucumber, fruit, mint, or other herbs.

 Sitting all day isn’t good for digestion.
 Come up with creative ways to get attendees off their backsides.
 Hold a post-lunch group stretch in the breakout room.
 Schedule walking conversations focused on specific topics for small groups of attendees.
 Give attendees the option of standing during lunchtime around poser or raised tables.
 Why not hand out pedometers to delegates to encourage them to take a walk during breaks and lunch time?
-In summary, event caterers and venues that put healthier options first, will surely help to create memorable experiences that means customers will return time after time.

 All 90 venues under the Lime Venue Portfolio brand ensure healthy options are on the menu as they are part of global caterer Compass Group, so customers can be assured no matter which venue they visit, within the portfolio, they will get the best possible healthy food experience.